bloominstituteoftechnology/DOM-I/README.md

 You are going to be emulating a content management system by controlling the content in the JavaScript file instead of the HTML file.
 This project is an exercise pointed at selecting elements and then updating them without touching the HTML file using the DOM.

-You have been provided a [JSON object](js/index.js) with all the necessary data to accomplish this task.
+You have been provided an [object](src/index.js) with all the necessary data to accomplish this task.
 Use dot or bracket notation to traverse the data provided.

 **ONE RULE: You cannot update the HTML or CSS files directly.
 You must use JavaScript and the DOM only for your tasks today.**

 ## Set Up The Project With Git

 **Follow these steps to set up and work on your project:**

 * [ ] Create a forked copy of this project.
-* [ ] Add your project manager as collaborator on Github.
+* [ ] Add your team lead as collaborator on Github.
 * [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+* [ ] Move into the project folder with the command line.
+* [ ] On the command line, run the command `npm install`.
+* [ ] Run the command `npm start` to spin up a development server.
+* [ ] Navigate Chrome to `http://localhost:1234` to see your project.
+The port number might be different.
 * [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 * [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 * [ ] Push commits: git push origin `<firstName-lastName>`.